 Policy Working Group

-When fighting global obesity, much potential lies at the policy level.
+When it comes to fighting global obesity, some of the greatest potential lies at the policy level.

 Whether from a municipal, state, federal or international level, decision and policy makers are among the best positioned to enact change and promote better health.
 But it’s hard to solve a problem without a comprehensive understanding of it.